Yaseen-Zeb/BrainStack/JavaScript/first         js-internals.md

 two() → executes → logs "Hello", then pops out from the (CS) of function one. one() → pops out from the global (CS)
 Global CS is empty.

+# Global Object (window in Browsers, global in Node)
+The window object is the global object created by the browser whenever you open a webpage.

+**It represents**
+• The browser window/tab where your script is running.
+• DOM (Document Object Model) → document, getElementById, etc.
+• BOM (Browser Object Model) → location, navigator, history, etc.
+• Web APIs → fetch, setTimeout, localStorage, etc.
+• Global variables & functions → Any variable declared with var in global scope becomes a property of window.
+• In Browser → Global object = window **AND** In Node.js → Global object = global